 A basic Category D student visa is pretty easy to obtain and lets you stay and study in Barcelona for between 90-180 days.
 This suits many of our students, as you won’t be required to provide medical certificates or proof of no criminal record.
 However, you’ll still have to leave the country within the 180 days period for which the visa is valid.

-Category D student visas that allow students to live in Barcelona for between 180 days to a year require a little more documentation and students will need to go through a few more hoops in order to obtain this: For example, you’ll be required to apply for this extended visa through the Spanish consulate in your home country.
+Category D student visas that allow students to live in Barcelona for between 180 days to a year require a little more documentation and students will need to go through a few more hoops in order to obtain this: For example, you’ll be required to apply for this extended visa through the Spanish consulate in your home country or directly in Spain.

 The fourth method of obtaining a visa to live and study in Barcelona is through the Au Pair program.
 That suits many 18-30 years old students attending FreeDa Language Space, and has the added benefit that your host family will usually pay for your language course as well.